FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/uconf_acceleration.md

 ## Configuring accelerated communication

-To enable accelerated communication in CFTUTIL use the unified configuration command UCONFSET.
+To enable accelerated communication in CFTUTIL use the unified configuration command `UCONFSET`.

 ### Basic configuration